 Plus, parsnip seeds often have patchy germination even under good conditions, so you can end up with gaps and uneven spacing in your rows.

 How to Start Parsnips in Cardboard Tubes Indoors

-Creative gardeners have come up with a perfect solution to this conundrum – growing parsnip seedlings in 6- to 8-inch long (15 to 20 cm.) cardboard tubes, such as the tubes left over from paper towel rolls.
-You can also make your own by rolling newspaper into a tube.
+Creative gardeners have come up with a perfect solution to this conundrum – growing parsnip seedlings in 6- to 8-inch long (15-20.5 cm.) cardboard tubes, such as the tubes left over from paper towel rolls.
+You can also make your own by rolling the newspaper into a tube.